-The term "restorative dentistry" is the integrated management of oral health problems and restoring of the mouth to a functional and esthetic state.
+The term "restorative dentistry" is the integrated management of oral health problems and restoration of the mouth to a functional and esthetic state.
 While it is not currently recognized as a dental specialty by the American Dental Association, general dentists are able to perform many of these procedures without additional education and certification.
 It all depends on how difficult the procedure is and what the dental professional feels comfortable with.
-Many of the procedures are also covered by the dental specialty of prosthodontic dentistry, including fillings, veneers, crowns, bridges, full and partial dentures and dental implants.
+Many of the procedures are also covered by the dental specialty of prosthodontic dentistry, including fillings, veneers, crowns, bridges, full and partial dentures, and dental implants.

 A dental crown is a tooth-shaped “cap” that is cemented onto your natural tooth, resulting in a long-lasting and fully functional tooth restoration!
 They are an excellent choice of restoration for many types of dental issues, such as:

 -To strengthen and protect a decayed tooth, e.g. one with decay too

 -To restore a badly worn down, chipped or cracked tooth

 -To change or restore the shape, size or color of a tooth

 -To complete a larger dental restoration, such as a dental implant or bridge

 Dental implants are perhaps the most significant dental innovation of our generation!
 They are designed to mimic the entire structure of our natural teeth, With the highest success rate of all tooth replacement options, implants are the best long-term solution for replacing missing teeth.
 When properly placed and cared for, dental implants can last a lifetime.

 Dental bridges literally bridge the gap between healthy teeth and a decayed or missing tooth!
 They are a wonderful restoration option for patients who do not have enough bone structure to support a dental implant, or who do not want to commit to an implant.
 Bridges are a less costly alternative to replacing a missing tooth compared to a dental implant, and will still provide a long-lasting restoration to your smile!